AlexeyPerov/Unity-Dependencies-Hunter/README.md

 Then it simply finds all assets which are not presented as a dependency within this map.
 Such assets considered as unused if they aren't marked as to be ignored in this analysis (by a list of RegExp patterns).

+## What counts as a dependency

+The main analysis is based on Unity's `AssetDatabase.GetDependencies`, so it follows the references Unity exposes through asset serialization and import data.

+Optional analysis settings can extend this:

+- `Scan Addressables AssetReferences` treats serialized Addressables `AssetReference` fields as regular dependencies.
+- `Detect Addressables` marks assets registered in Addressables settings and keeps them out of delete eligibility.
+- Terrain-data reference scanning can be enabled to catch terrain-related asset links that are easy to miss in regular dependency output.

+Please note that runtime-only references are still possible false positives: assets loaded by string path, custom registries, reflection, remote catalogs, or code-generated paths may not be visible to Unity dependency APIs.

 ## Addressables

 To enable addressables usage uncomment the first line